About Day Lilies

-Day lily is the common name of the species, hybrids and cultivars o f the genus Hemerocallis.
+Day lilies are the common name of the species, hybrids and cultivars of the genus Hemerocallis.
 The flowers of these plants are highly diverse in color and form, often resulting from hybridization by gardening enthusiasts.
 Thousands of registered cultivars are appreciated and studied by international Hemerocallis societies.
 Once considered part of the Liliaceae family, such as Lilium (true lilies), the genus name was given to the family Hemerocallidaceae in later circumscriptions.

 Day Lilies are Perennial and Love a Lot of Water!